Servizio Informazioni Militare: During World War II

+The cracking of the Black Code

-The biggest Italian intelligence victory scored during World War II was the acquisition of U.S. encipherment tables obtained through the break in of the U.S. Embassy in Rome in September 1941 authorized by General Cesare Amè, head of the SIM.
+The biggest Italian intelligence victory scored during World War II was the acquisition of U.S. encipherment tables obtained through the break-in of the U.S. Embassy in Rome in September 1941 authorized by General Cesare Amè, head of the SIM.
 These tables were used by U.S. Ambassadors worldwide to communicate back to Washington, D.C.
 In October 1940, Colonel Bonner Fellers was assigned as military attaché to the U.S. embassy in Egypt and was to report to his American superiors the details of British military activities in the Mediterranean Theater of Operations.
 The British, hoping to eventually get the Americans into the war against the Axis powers, were very accommodating to Fellers giving him nearly full access to British operations in North Africa.
-Fellers, who was something of an Anglophobe, usually authored his dispatches in a less than favorable manner casting great doubt about the long term success of the British and her Commonwealth allies fight against the Italo-German army in North Africa.
+Fellers, who was something of an Anglophobe, usually authored his dispatches in a less than favourable manner casting great doubt about the long-term success of the British and her Commonwealth allies fight against the Italo-German army in North Africa.
 His reports were read by Franklin D. Roosevelt, the head of American intelligence, and the Joint Chiefs of Staff.
-Using the encipherment tables the Italian SIM was able to decipher Fellers’ communiques with Washington in a matter of hours often gleaning important information about the British in North Africa such as its current positions, sustained losses, expected reinforcements, current supply situation, future plans, morale, etc. which it quickly reported to the Italian and German military in North Africa.
+Using the encipherment tables the Italian SIM was able to decipher Fellers' communiques with Washington in a matter of hours often gleaning important information about the British in North Africa such as its current positions, sustained losses, expected reinforcements, current supply situation, future plans, morale, etc. which it quickly reported to the Italian and German military in North Africa.
 The leak ended on June 29, when Fellers switched to the new U.S. code system.
-During the 8 months or so of reading Fellers’ dispatches to Washington, Rommel would refer to Fellers as “die gute Quelle” (the good source).
+During the eight months or so of reading Fellers' dispatches to Washington, Rommel would refer to Fellers as "die gute Quelle" (the good source).

+Operations in Yugoslavia

-Shortly before the start of World War II SIM had broke Yugoslav military codes.
-When, in April 1941, Italian forces were threatened by a planned Yugoslav strike, SIM operators sent coded messages to the Yugoslav divisions, ordering them to postpone the scheduled offensive and return to their start-lines.
+Shortly before the start of World War II, SIM had broken Yugoslav military codes.
+When, in April 1941, Italian forces in Albania were threatened by a planned Yugoslav strike, SIM operators sent coded messages to the Yugoslav divisions, ordering them to postpone the scheduled offensive and return to their start-lines.
 By the time the Yugoslavs realised they had been duped, the Italian defences had been restored.
-During the occupation of Yugoslavia, the SIM turned its attention to the communications of partisan groups and by mid 1943 had solved two systems used by the Chetniks and one used by Tito’s Partisans.
+During the occupation of Yugoslavia, the SIM turned its attention to the communications of partisan groups and by mid-1943 had solved two systems used by the Chetniks and one used by Tito's Partisans.